-Bulk file uploads are specified using a tab separated (
+Files to be uploaded are specified in a tab separated (

-.tsv) manifest file.
-This file has columns of information about the file to be uploaded along with annotations that will be added in Synapse.
-Specifically the manifest has a set of required columns (
+.tsv) manifest.
+The manifest has columns that contain information about each file to be uploaded along with annotations that will be associated with the file in Synapse.

-The above manifest describes a “file.csv” to upload to a Synapse folder
+The above manifest describes a “file.csv” that will be uploaded to the Synapse folder

 Download the template.

-The format of the manifest file (called ‘filesToUpload.tsv’ in this example) can be validated prior to uploading by using the parameter
+The format of the manifest file (called ‘filesToUpload.tsv’ in this example) can be validated prior to upload by using the parameter

 Files can be downloaded in bulk using the